Immigrant Visa Information

 Please note that any document not written in English must be accompanied by an English translation and a competent translator must certify the translations.
 Also, Consular officers may require additional documentation to adjudicate your application and may ask to see originals of documents.
 You may submit a photocopy of a document along with the visa application, but you should bring the original document for the officer's inspection.

-For a list of the basic documents that you must submit, click here.
+For a list of the basic documents that you must submit, for Immigrant Visa and for K fiance(e) visas

 NOTICE TO IMMIGRANT VISA APPLICANTS